JaeYeopHan/simple-navigation-component/README.md

 ### 1. Caching fetched data
 Assuming that the data fetched from the api does not change, once fetched from the api, the data corresponding to that index is cached.

+### 2. Prev button and Next button
+These two buttons change the index to the first index of the next or previous page.
+For example, if `countOfIndex` is 5, if index is between 1 and 5, clicking on the next button will move to the first index of 6 on the next page.
+(Similarly, if the index is between 6 and 10, click the prev button to move to index of 1.)

-### 2. Activate buttons according to the situation
+### 3. Activate buttons according to the situation
 `X`: Clickable / `O`:  Not clickable

 #### Case 1